JobService/job-service/deploy/src/main/resources/README.md

 ## Deployment Repository
 This repository provides the necessary files to easily get started using the Job Service.

-The only pre-requisite required to get started is that [Docker](https://www.docker.com/) must be available on the system.

-The deployment files are in Docker Compose v3 format, and they are compatible with both [Docker Compose](https://docs.docker.com/compose/) and [Docker Stack](https://docs.docker.com/engine/reference/commandline/stack_deploy/).
+The deployment files are in [Kubernetes](https://kubernetes.io/) format.
+If you are new to Kubernetes then a quick way to get started is to use [Minikube](https://kubernetes.io/docs/setup/minikube/).

 As well as the Job Service the deployment files reference several other services.
 These are just simple workers, built using the Worker Framework, that are included to provide a simple but complete demonstration of the Job Service.